-Argument Format Description MetafileUri string The current upgrade metafile URI.
-RetrieveMode Manual The current retrieve mode.
-Auto
+Argument Format Description MetafileUri RetrieveMode string Manual Auto The current upgrade metafile URI.
+The current retrieve mode.

-Argument Format Description RetrievePeriod integer The current retrieve period, present only mode is auto .
-This period is specified in UpgradeMode auto The upgrade mode in use if the OpgradeMode forced metafile is currently available CommitMode immediate The commit mode if metafile is Commitwode scheduled currently available wait-4-cmd currently available CommitTime The asheduled commit time which is no CommitTime $\operatorname{string}$ The scheduled commit time, which is pre- commit mode is set to scheduled .
-The f <timezone-yyyy-mm-dd-hh-mm-ss>.
-Cur GMT is supported.</timezone-yyyy-mm-dd-hh-mm-ss> EarlyActOk yes Indicates whether an early no activation of the upgrade image is allowed if the commit mode is scheduled .
-Present only if the metafile has the early-act-ok field.
-DownloadRetries integer Number of times to retry a failed downloa DownloadRetryPeriod integer Number of seconds between retry attemp ReaderModelName string The model name of the Reader.
-This independent model section of the metafile was used to ImageType integer Firmware image upgrade file type (presen DownloadMode immediate Indicates the current download fixed-delay < delay > mode.
-For fixed or random random-delay <delay></delay> delay, the DownloadDelay field indicates the corresponding the delay value.
-DownloadDelay integer For fixed delay, this is a constaint offset. v delay, this is the maximum value for a ran offset.
+Argument Format Description

+RetrievePeriod integer The current retrieve period, present only mode is auto .
+This period is specified in

+UpgradeMode auto The upgrade mode in use if the

+10 forced metafile is currently available

+CommitMode immediate The commit mode if metafile is

+scheduled currently available

+wait-4-cmd

+CommitTime string The scheduled commit time, which is pre- commit mode is set to scheduled .
+The fe

+<ti>commit mode is set to scheduled.
+The is <timezone-yyyy-mm-dd-hh-mm-ss>.
+Cur</timezone-yyyy-mm-dd-hh-mm-ss></ti>

+GMT is supported.

+EarlyActOk yes Indicates whether an early

+no activation of the upgrade image

+is allowed if the commit mode

+is scheduled .
+Present only if

+the metafile has the

+early-act-ok field.

+DownloadRetries integer Number of times to retry a failed downloa

+DownloadRetryPeriod integer Number of seconds between retry attemp

+ReaderModelName string The model name of the Reader.
+This indi

+model section of the metafile was used to

+ImageType integer Firmware image upgrade file type (presen

+DownloadMode immediate Indicates the current download

+fixed-delay <delay></delay> mode.
+For fixed or random

+random-delay <delay></delay> delay, the DownloadDelay

+field indicates the

+corresponding the delay value.

+DownloadDelay integer For fixed delay, this is a constaint offset.

+delay, this is the maximum value for a rand

+offset.

 ImageFileUri uri URI from which the file image is retrieved